Australia report says make Google and Facebook pay for news

 Facebook has threatened to prevent its users from sharing Australian news.

-Former President Donald Trump’s administration had also opposed the model and requested Australia suspend any plans to finalize the legislative proposal.
+Former President Donald Trump’s administration had also opposed the model and requested Australia suspend any plans to finalize the law.

 “The U.S. government is concerned that any attempt, through legislation, to regulate the competitive positions of specific players in a fast-evolving digital market, to the clear detriment of two U.S. firms, may result in harmful outcomes,” Assistant U.S. Trade Representatives Daniel Bahar and Karl Ehlers wrote in a submission to the committee dated Jan.
 15 under the letterhead “Executive Office of the President.”